LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Additional Implementation Details

 \section{Additional Implementation Details}

 We deployed a 4-bit quantized version of CogVLM-17B~\cite{cogvlm} for annotating frame-level captions.
 On an A5000 GPU, the inference uses 11GB of memory.The two prompts that are used to get the frame-level descriptions for the \datasetname~are -- \textit{"Give a detailed description of the actions happening and describe the image, include motions and the objects interacted by the person"} and \textit{"Summarize the content of the image in details explaining all events happening"}.
-CogVLM uses Vicuna v1.5 7b~\cite{vicuna2023} as their large language model and EVA2-CLIP-E~\cite{eva_CLIP} as their VIT encoder, the input image dimensions are $224 \times 224$, the average time to annotate a video is \textit{80 seconds} at \textit{0.5fps}. \textbf{\modelname~details.} To generate object cues, we perform frame-level object detection using BLIP2 and localization using OWLv2.
+CogVLM uses Vicuna v1.5 7b~\cite{vicuna2023} as their large language model and EVA2-CLIP-E~\cite{eva_CLIP} as their VIT encoder, the input image dimensions are $224 \times 224$, the average time to annotate a video is \textit{80 seconds} at \textit{0.5fps}.

+\textbf{\modelname~details.} To generate HOI cues, we perform frame-level object detection using BLIP2 and localization using OWLv2.
 BLIP2~\cite{blip2} uses a ViT-L and a FlanT5~\cite{Flan} architecture for detection, while OWLv2~\cite{OWLv2} uses an OWL-ViT-L which is a CLIP based model for extracting localization features of the detected objects.
-In case of PoseCLIP, the Pose Encoder, Hyperformer, is pretrained on NTURGBD for 140 epochs for action recognition, and then is aligned with the CLIP Text Encoder for an additional 100 epochs. \modelname~uses a Vicuna-v1.1 (7B) as the LLM which is frozen during instruction tuning.
+In case of skeletonCLIP, the skeleton Encoder, Hyperformer, is pretrained on NTURGBD for 140 epochs for action recognition, and then is aligned with the CLIP Text Encoder for an additional 100 epochs. \modelname~uses a Vicuna-v1.1 (7B) as the LLM which is frozen during instruction tuning.